Mfaizl/jsongrapher-pyasd/examples/README_examples.txt

 example_6 shows an example where equations with units are loaded from JSONGrapher records and plotted alongside datapoints.

-example_7 shows an example of how to make, extract and use styles (both layout_style and data_series_style)
+example_7 shows an example of how to make, extract and use styles (both layout_style and trace_style)